akauppi/GroundLevel-firebase-es/README.md

 - hosts the client-side files
 - offers you a console to supervise the above

+While you can develop a project locally, without having a dedicated Firebase project for it, sooner or later you'll want to deploy to the cloud.
+Let's make it right away!

-Follow the instructions in [Firebase](https://github.com/akauppi/GroundLevel-firebase-es/wiki/EN-0.1-firebase) (Wiki) to create your Firebase account and a project.
+Follow the instructions in [Firebase](https://github.com/akauppi/GroundLevel-firebase-es/wiki/EN-0.1-firebase) (GitHub Wiki) to create your Firebase account and a project.

 >You *will* need a credit card for creating the "Blaze" plan (which is needed for deploying the default back-end).